thuyngch/Image-Forensic-Resources/README.md

-# Image-Forensic-Datasets
+# Image-Forensic-Resources
-List of datasets used for developing Image-Forensic algorithms
+List of resources used for developing Image-Forensic algorithms

 ## Datasets